-Best Carbon Monoxide Monitor (for Boiler Rooms)
+Best Carbon Monoxide Wall Monitor (for Boilers in 2023)

 Why do I need a Carbon Monoxide Monitor in my Boiler room?

 A properly kept, efficiently operating boiler produces extremely little amounts of CO, but a badly maintained boiler can produce lethal levels.

 High BTU burners in boiler rooms produce significant volumes of exhaust gases, which can quickly flood an indoor environment.

 Carbon monoxide exhaust gas can leak via a few modalities which includes:

 - back drafting

 Furthermore, you may be needed to have a CO monitor in your boiler room as mandated by the local or state authorities.